caoool/gethigh/README.md

 * [Todo list tutorial](https://www.meteor.com/tutorials/blaze/creating-an-app)
   * Please go over the tutorial at first to have a general picture of how meteor executes
-  * Make sure to read [the coffeescript version](https://github.com/meteor/todos/tree/coffeescript) after finish the tutorial because we will be using coffeescript in this project
+  * Make sure to read [the CoffeeScript version](https://github.com/meteor/todos/tree/CoffeeScript) after finish the tutorial because we will be using CoffeeScript in this project
 * [Meteor guide](https://guide.meteor.com/)
   * Recommended for both frontend and backend developers
   * Backend developers need to focus on all sections except VIEW